 The school bus picks up children for all grades at the corner of Williamson Valley Rd., and Fair Oaks Rd.

-Q – What is the annual average rainfall in LMR?
+Q - What is the annual average rainfall in LMR?
 A- This is high desert.
-The average is between 10 and 12 inches annually.
+The average is about 15 inches annually.

 However, since 1999 this part of Arizona has experienced a severe drought with annual rainfall as low as 5 inches, but we have also had years with excess